Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Speed-Robust Scheduling with Infinitesimal Jobs

 Let~$k^\star$ be the smallest index such that~$a_k\ge t_k/L$.
 Such an index exists because the sum of the~$t_i$'s is equal to~$L$ (\Cref{eq:ULt}) and the sum of the~$a_i$'s is equal to~$1$.
 Now, consider the speed configuration~$\mc S_{k^\star}$.
 If one of the bags~$a_i$ for~$i\geq k^\star$ is not scheduled on the~$\nrbags$-th machine, the makespan is at least~$a_i/s_1\geq a_{k^\star}U/t_{k^\star} \geq U/L$.
 Otherwise, all~$a_i$ for~$i\geq k^\star$ are scheduled on machine~$\nrbags$.
 Then, using Equation~\eqref{eq:ULt}, the load on that machine is at least

 Thus, either a machine~$i<m$ with a bag~$i'\geq k^*$ or machine~$i=\nrbags$ has a load of at least~$s_i \cdot U/L~$ and determines the makespan. \end{proof}

 For given bag sizes, we call a speed configuration that maximizes the minimum makespan a \emph{worst-case speed configuration}.
-Before we provide the strategy that obtains a matching robustness factor, we state a property of such best strategies for the adversary. \begin{restatable}{lemma}{LemmaFullAssignment} Given bag sizes and a worst-case speed configuration, for each machine~$i$, there exists an optimal assignment of the bags to the machines such that only machine~$i$ determines the makespan. \end{restatable} Note that, by~\Cref{clm:fullassignment}, for a worst-case speed configuration, there are many different bag-to-machine assignments that obtain the same optimal makespan. \Cref{clm:fullassignment} also implies that for such speed configurations all speeds are non-zero.
+Before we provide the strategy that obtains a matching robustness factor, we state a property of such best strategies for the adversary. \begin{restatable}{lemma}{LemmaFullAssignment} Given bag sizes and a worst-case speed configuration, for each machine~$i$, there exists an optimal assignment of the bags to the machines such that only machine~$i$ determines the makespan. \end{restatable} \begin{proof} Consider a given set of bag sizes and a speed configuration~$\{s_1,\dots,s_m\}$ that maximizes the minimum makespan for those bag sizes.
+Let~$\cmax^*$ be the minimum makespan of the best assignment of the bags given these speeds.
+This implies that, for any other speed configuration, there exists an assignment which has a makespan at most~$\cmax^*$.